 this gift that was mine" you said "why" and laughed,

-you didn't see the tears I cried, m
+you didn't see the tears I cried, multi-faceted like

 ConnotationsBetween pressed sheets